jbudiman/api-bitcoin-world/source/index.html.md

 Welcome to the Banxa partner integration API.

-This API documentation will guide partners through the integration with Banxa payment APIs and processes.
+This API documentation will guide you through the integration with Banxa payment APIs and processes.

 <aside class="success">
 All API responses are in <strong>JSON</strong> format